Dodge: DaimlerChrysler and private ownership

-Further cost savings were explored in the form of an extensive platform-sharing arrangement with Mitsubishi, which spawned the Caliber subcompact as a replacement for the Neon, and the Avenger sedan.
+Further cost savings were explored in the form of an extensive platform-sharing arrangement with Mitsubishi, which spawned the Avenger sedan and the Caliber subcompact as a replacement for the Neon.
 The rear-drive chassis was then used in early 2008 to build a new Challenger, with styling reminiscent of the original 1970 Challenger.
 Like its predecessor, the new Challenger coupe was available with a V8 engine (base models featured a V6).
-In Spring 2007, DaimlerChrysler reached an agreement with Cerberus Capital Management to sell its Chrysler Group subsidiary, of which the Dodge division was a part.
-Soon after, the housing bubble began to collapse the American market, and on May 1, 2009, Chrysler and GM filed for bankruptcy on the same day.
+In spring 2007, DaimlerChrysler reached an agreement with Cerberus Capital Management to sell its Chrysler Group subsidiary, of which the Dodge division was a part.
+Soon after, the housing bubble began to collapse the American market, and on May 1, 2009, Chrysler and General Motors filed for bankruptcy.